12. Encoder-Decoder Models#

 from which follows

-The number of principal components we consider is effectively a hyperparameter we have to carefully evaluate before making a choice.
-See the reconstruction error on MNIST vs the number of latent dimensions used by the PCA as an example of this.
+The number of principal components we consider is effectively a hyperparameter we must carefully evaluate before making a choice.
+See the reconstruction error on MNIST vs the number of latent dimensions used by the PCA as an example.

 With this all being a bit abstract, here are a few examples of applications of PCA to increasingly more practical applications.